-Energeia's analytic framework shown in Table 4 used desktop research to identify the key issues arising from increasing DER in the LV network and the potential range of solutions that might address these issues.
+Energeia's analytic framework shown in Table 5 used a comprehensive desktop research process to identify the key issues arising from increasing DER in the LV network and the potential range of solutions that might address these issues.
 Energeia's findings from our research into the issues and solutions are detailed in the following sections.

-Item Staged Assessment Key Questions Issues arising from increasing DER exports 1.
-Identified issues What are the issues observed from public domain sources (for networks, prosumers and other stakeholders)?
-2. Costs associated with the issues How are stakeholders impacted by each issue and how?
+Item Staged Assessment Key Questions Issues arising 1.
+Identified issues What are the issues observed from public domain sources (for networks, prosumers and other stakeholders)? from increasing 2.
+Costs associated with the issues How are stakeholders impacted by each issue and how?
 What are the associated costs with these impacts?
-3. Prevalence of the identified issues Does the frequency of the issues vary across different distribution networks in the NEM?
+DER exports 3.
+Prevalence of the identified issues Does the frequency of the issues vary across different distribution networks in the NEM?
 How does this compare internationally?
-4. Identified potential solutions What are the measures that distribution networks apply to manage the LV network?
-Solutions to address the 5.
-Prevalence of the potential solutions What is the response to DER issues by DNSPs?
-How does this compare to overseas utility experiences? identified issues 6.
-Solutions mapped to issues Which of these solutions directly address DER issues?
+Solutions to address the identified issues 4.
+Identified potential solutions What are the measures that distribution networks apply to manage the LV network?
+5. Prevalence of the potential solutions What is the response to DER issues by DNSPs?
+How does this compare to overseas utility experiences?
+6. Solutions mapped to issues Which of these solutions directly address DER issues?
 7. Key solution costs What are the costs of these solutions to DER issues?

-Table 4 - Analytical Framework
+Table 5 - Analytical Framework